 Get Worker Configuration

-You can request the full configuration of all workers from the SignServer instance or a more detailed configuration for one specific worker ID.
+You can request the full configuration of all Workers from the SignServer instance or a more detailed configuration for one specific worker ID.

 Endpoint: GET /workers

-The GET /workers endpoint only returns the ID and name of the existing workers on the SignServer instance.
+The GET /workers endpoint only returns the ID and name of the existing Workers on the SignServer instance.
 It does not look at the body even if one is provided.

 Example request: